Qiskit/rustworkx/CONTRIBUTING.md

 means it does not pollute your system python when running.
 However, by default Nox will recompile rustworkx from source every time it is run even if there are no changes made to the rust code.
-To avoid this you can use the `--skip-pkg-install` package if you'd like to rerun tests without recompiling.
+To avoid this you can use the `--no-install` package if you'd like to rerun tests without recompiling.
 Note, you only want to use this flag if you recently ran Nox and there are no rust code (or packaged python code) changes to the repo since then.
 Otherwise the rustworkx package Nox installs in it's virtualenv will be out of date (or